UCSC-Treehouse/pipelines/README.md

     git clone https://github.com/UCSC-Treehouse/pipelines.git
     make

-References will be downloaded, verified via MD5, and then the included test file will be run through the pipelines and outputs verified.
+References will be downloaded, verified via MD5, and then the included TEST paird fastqs will be run through the pipelines and outputs verified.
 This will take approximately 20-30 minutes on a 16 core machine excluding reference file download time.
 At the end you should see:

     Verifying md5 of output of TEST file tar -xOzvf outputs/expression/TEST_R1merged.tar.gz FAIL.TEST_R1merged/RSEM/rsem_genes.results |